Cognigy/Documentation/docs/en/docs/insights/dashboard-calls.md

 - Outbound - the number of outbound calls on the timescale
 - All - the number of all calls, summing up inbound and outbound, on a timescale.

 A red horizontal line represents the customer's call limit.
-This line is shown if the information is present.
+This line is shown if the limit is set.

 Source table: